What is bullying behaviour?

 If you’ve been called a bully, it means that someone is telling you that your behaviour is not okay.
 That’s because bullying is a serious issue that can cause all people involved real harm.
 For the person being bullied, it’s a very stressful experience that can have a serious and long-term impact on their life.
 It also can cause stress for the people watching it, who may feel helpless and afraid that they’ll be next.

-If you’ve been called a bully, you have a chance to:
+you've been called a bully

-• take responsibility for and change the way you treat others
+you want to take responsibility for and change the way you treat others

-• stop causing others to feel helpless or unsafe
+you want to stop causing others to feel helpless or unsafe

-• help find a way forward so everyone involved can coexist without feeling blame or shame.
+you want to help find a way forward so everyone involved can coexist without feeling blame or shame.

 What is bullying?

 Here’s the formal definition: Bullying is deliberate behavior that is usually repeated and causes harm to someone else.
 It can be verbal, physical, psychological or social.
 It can happen in person, or online.
 It can either be really obvious, or it can be hidden from others.
-It can be an individual person doing the bullying, or a group of people , who have greater power over someone else.
+It can be an individual person doing the bullying, or a group of people, who have greater power over someone else.

 The defining factors are that it is:

-• on purpose
+on purpose

-• ongoing
+ongoing

-• very harmful
+very harmful

-• an abuse of power.
+an abuse of power.

 What does bullying behaviour look like?